 - Shake your dressing one more time and place it in a jug.
 Serve your salad with the dressing on the side.
 Enjoy!

-- For meal prep, use the spinach as your base, top with the red beets, then the golden beets, add the nuts and keep the dressing in a separate container to add and mix through the salad just before serving.
+Prepare the spinach and use it as a base on the bottom of your containers, top with the roasted beets and walnuts.
+Place the dressing in a small separate container to pour on mix through the salad just before eating.

-- For some added protein try adding some cheese (feta, goats cheese, blue cheese), pulled pork, grilled chicken or flaked salmon
+For some added protein try adding some cheese (try feta, goat or blue cheese), pulled pork, grilled chicken, flaked some or some cooked chickpeas.

 - 450 grams yellow beets (approximately 3-4 medium beets)

 - 450 grams red beets (approximately 3-4 medium beets)

 - 120 grams baby spinach leaves (or any salad greens you like, should be approximately 4 cups)

 - ¼ cup pecans (roasted)

 - ¼ cup cider vinegar

 - 2 tbsps wholegrain mustard